Lesson MINI

 6

-Invite groups to revisit the questions using the Analyzing Images strategy, focusing on the whole image.
+Invite groups to revisit the questions using the Analyzing Images instructional strategy, focusing on the whole image.
 Additionally, ask them to consider how their zoomed-in detail contributes to the entirety of the image.

 7

-Lead a whole-class discussion about the entire image using the questions from the Analyzing Images strategy.
+Lead a whole-class discussion about the entire image using the questions from the Analyzing Images instructional strategy.
 Consider adding more complex and specific questions to the whiteboard at this point.
 For example, if you’re discussing The Death of Socrates, you might ask the following:

 What is the artist’s opinion of Socrates?
 How do you know?